Turning the European Green Deal into Reality

 AUTHOR: Neil Makaroff

 With most of the laws adopted to implement the 2030 climate target, Strategic Perspectives takes stock of the European Green Deal.
-What began as a vision to make Europe the first continent to achieve climate neutrality by 2050 has not only evolved into the world’s most comprehensive set of laws to decarbonise the economy.
+What began as a vision to make Europe the first continent to achieve climate neutrality by 2050 has not only evolved into the world's most comprehensive set of laws to decarbonise the economy.
 The Green Deal will provide a range of benefits for businesses and households alike and put Europe on an irreversible energy transition path.
-Informed by Cambridge Econometrics data, this report analyses the concrete implications and benefits of the laws (‘Fit for 55’ package and ‘REPowerEU’ legislation).
+Informed by Cambridge Econometrics data, this report analyses the concrete implications and benefits of the laws including the "Fit for 55" package and "REPowerEU" legislation.

 Towards greater energy security based on the energy transition